List of days of the year

 Please note that while World Refrigeration Day is gaining recognition and participation worldwide, it is not a universally recognized public holiday but rather an observance initiated by industry associations and professionals to promote awareness and appreciation for the refrigeration and air conditioning industry.

-26 June- Victoria and Albert Museum
+26 June- Victoria and Albert Museum opened in 1857

 The Victoria and Albert Museum, often referred to as the V&A, is a renowned museum of art and design located in London, United Kingdom.
-It was indeed opened to the public on June 26, 1857.
+It was opened to the public on June 26, 1857.

 The museum was named after Queen Victoria and her husband Prince Albert, who played significant roles in its establishment.
 The V&A was originally established as the South Kensington Museum and was intended to educate and inspire the public in the fields of art, design, and craftsmanship.